tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 # Climbing the Test Pyramid

-In this modern day of software development, we've learned that to deliver high-quality software. we must work in an Agile way.
+In this modern day of software development, we've learned that to deliver high-quality software, we must work in an Agile way.
 To do this, we need quick feedback so that we can adjust and learn as fast as possible.
 We technically optimise the feedback cycle time at the smallest level by using TDD, and at the largest level with Continuous Deployment.